nishantnayar/MLTrading/docs/IMPLEMENTATION_GUIDE.md

 - **Professional UX** with Bloomberg Terminal-quality charting
 - **Enterprise Architecture** with modular services and proper error handling
 - **Production Ready** system ready for live trading integration
+- **Complete Dashboard Workflow** with advanced filtering and comparison capabilities

-The implementation showcases advanced software engineering practices with a focus on performance, scalability, and user experience. 🚀
+The implementation showcases advanced software engineering practices with a focus on performance, scalability, and user experience.
+The enhanced dashboard transforms from a basic tool into a **comprehensive financial analysis platform** suitable for professional trading and investment research. 🚀📈